rjmcdougall/canable-33k/README.md

-# CANable Firmware
+# CANable Firmware - 33.333k Baud Modification

+This is a fork of the original [CANable firmware](https://github.com/normaldotcom/canable-fw) with a modification to change the S2 command from 50k to 33.333k baud rate.

+## Modification Details

+- **S2 Command**: Now sets CAN bus to 33.333k baud (previously 50k)
+- **Technical**: Changed prescaler from 120 to 180 for CAN_BITRATE_50K
+- **Calculation**: 48MHz ÷ (180 × 8 time quanta) = 33,333 bps

-This repository contains sources for the slcan CANable firmware, based off of the CANtact firwmare.
+This repository contains sources for the slcan CANable firmware, based off of the CANtact firmware.
 This firmware may still compile and run on the CANtact.

 ## Supported Commands